 In 1549, Salvador was founded as the first capital of Brazil by the Portuguese, and it became a major port for slaves and sugarcane.

-By the late 16th and 17th century, sugarcane production was flourishing and supplied the whole European market.
+By the late 16th and 17th century, sugarcane production was flourishing, supplying the whole European market.
 With the sugar operation offering wealth, other European countries, particularly the French and the Dutch tried to lay a claim to the country.

 The King of Portugal was now ruling his vast empire from Rio de Janeiro.
-In 1815, King John VI, elevates Brazil to a Kingdom, then with the fall of Napoleon he returns to Portugal, leaving his young son Pedro I behind to govern Brazil.
+In 1815, King John VI elevates Brazil to a Kingdom, then with the fall of Napoleon he returns to Portugal, leaving his young son Prince Pedro behind to govern Brazil.

-Morale improved throughout the territory, and obviously young Pedro had ideas of his very own on how to run things, and on September 7th, 1822, he proclaimed Brazil’s independence.
-Even with independence, Pedro I ruled on until his abdication in 1831, when he left behind his five year old son, Emperor Pedro II.
+Prince Pedro had ideas of his very own on how to run things, and on September 7th, 1822, he proclaimed Brazil’s independence.
+Pedro became the Emperor of Brazil and forced the Portuguese to leave Brazil.

-Years of rebellion ensued, until 1888, when slavery is abolished, freeing up to 4 million slaves.
-Then in 1889, a military coup, led by Deodoro da Fonseca overthrew the monarchy and the country’s name was changed to the Republic of the United States of Brazil.
+In 1889, a military coup led by Deodoro da Fonseca overthrew the monarchy, and the country’s name was changed to the Republic of the United States of Brazil.

-So on the 21st of April 1960, at a great cost of 2 trillion U.S dollars, the new capital, Brasilia, was established.
+So on the 21st of April, 1960, at a great cost of 2 trillion U.S dollars, the new capital of Brasilia was established.

-Brazil is the largest country in South America and covers three time zones, and is the fifth largest country in the world by both land area and population.
+Brazil is the largest country in South America, covering three time zones.
+It is the fifth largest country in the world by both land area and population.

 Brazil is divided into 26 states and one federal district, the federal district is Brasilia.
-Each state has its own capital, while Brasilia is the country’s capital.
+Each state has their own capital, while Brasilia is the country’s capital.

 The coastline of Brazil measures 7,491 kilometers (4,655 miles) long.
 It is the 16th longest coastline in the world.

-Brazil is that big, it nearly takes up half of South America and is home to the powerful Amazon River.
+Brazil is that big, it nearly takes up half of South America, while it is also home to the powerful Amazon River.
 You can also find the world’s largest rainforest in Brazil.
-The country is adorned with pristine white beaches, lush-green and dense rainforests, and rhythmic metropolises.
 The country is also very rich in gold and diamonds.